Pending Transactions in Crypto: Why is my transaction pending?

 |Golem||5 minutes or less|

 |Augur||5 minutes or less|

-What does Pending look like in my wallet?
+What does a pending transaction look like in my wallet?

-In Exodus Mobile, pending transactions will have a Pending tag above transaction details.
+In Mobile, pending transactions will have a Pending tag above transaction details.